 Benefits available under the Trade Adjustment Assistance Extension Act of 2011 (Trade Act of 2011) apply to Trade Act petitions filed on or after Feb.
-15, 2011.
+15, 2011, through Dec.
+31, 2013.
 The Trade Act of 2011 became law on Oct.
 21, 2011 and retroactively covered petitions filed on or after Feb.
 15, 2011.
 In accordance with this law, claimants who had already received certain Trade Act benefits and services under the previous Trade Act were offered a one time

 election to continue receiving benefits under the Trade Act of 2002 or instead to begin receiving benefits under the new Trade Act of 2011.
-If you qualified for the election and chose to continue to receive benefits under the Trade Act of 2002 program, please refer to the Trade Act of 2002
+If you qualified for the election and chose to continue to receive benefits under the Trade Act of 2002 program, or you qualified under a petition filed before May 18, 2009, please refer to the Trade Act of 2002

 TAA benefits include: